-School staff may only use personal devices (including computers and USB drives) to access school data, work remotely, or take personal data (such as pupil information) out of school if they have been specifically authorised to do so by the headteacher.
+School staff may only use personal devices to access school data (including storage devices such as USB drives), work remotely, or take personal data (such as pupil information) out of school if they have been specifically authorised to do so by the Headteacher.

-Use of such personal devices will only be authorised if the devices have appropriate levels of security and encryption, as defined by the ICT manager.
+Use of such personal devices will only be authorised if the devices have appropriate levels of security and encryption, as defined by the Digital Operations Leader.